Arabella Lennox-Boyd's garden at Gresgarth Hall

-Over the past 40 years the designer Arabella Lennox-Boyd has turned her own Lancashire garden into magical space.
+Over the past 40 years the landscape designer Arabella Lennox-Boyd has turned her Lancashire garden into magical place.
 Words Matthew Reese, photographs Jason Ingram.

 Deep within the rugged Lancashire countryside is Gresgarth Hall, the country home of the inspirational landscape designer and plant collector, Lady Arabella Lennox-Boyd.
 Over the past 40 years, Arabella has transformed the land at Gresgarth into a wonderfully romantic garden.

-When she arrived in 1979, there was practically no garden, and the space was neglected and overgrown.
+When Arabella Lennox-Boyd arrived at Gresgarth Hall in 1979, there was practically no garden, and the space was neglected and overgrown.
 Clumsy lumps of sombre evergreen rhododendron and laurel hemmed the house in rather harshly from the surrounding countryside and completely obliterated any views.
 “It took a bit of time to get used to this garden,” she says.